South Florida vs. Temple NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Bulls have yet to cover the spread this season when favored by 2.5 points or more.

-- South Florida is 1-1 against the spread and 1-1 overall when the team amasses over 351.3 yards.
+- When South Florida totals over 351.3 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Bulls have turned the ball over eight times this season, two more turnovers than the Owls have forced (6).